Tu-Th 12:30 - 1:15 pm

 FCC V. Pacifica Foundation, 438 U.S. 726 (1978)--George Carlin's Seven dirty words you can't say on TV

 Questions to consider: The Telecommunications Act covers radio and television broadcasts, but it does not cover cable or satellite transmission, both newer technologies than over-the-air transmission.
-The air waves are federally licensed, on the assumption that the federal government controls the airwaves and the FCC distributes broadcast channels, while cable and satellite broadcasting uses private means of transmission.
+The air waves are federally licensed, on the assumption that the federal government controls the airwaves and the FCC distributes broadcast channels, while cable and satellite broadcasting use private means of transmission.
 Is Pacifica rendered moot by the prevalence of new radio and TV technology?
 No one questions the need to protect children from inadvertently accessing inappropriate programming, but where does the responsibility for such protection lie?
 What about internet censorship, or rules covering inappropriate cell phone messaging?

 Is the alternative to FCC oversight industry self-regulation?
 The Hays Code

 British law takes a different view of free speech.
 In Britain it is illegal to send electronic messages that are indecent, obscene, menacing, or false (sec.
 127 of the Communications Act of 2003).
 The European Convention on Human Rights considers free speech as a balance of rights and responsibilities: ECHR 10 (2) has been used in England to supplement the Communications Act in order to prosecute racist electronic messages.

-The First Amendment and the right to publish: The Pentagon Papers and WikiLeaks
+Tues Oct 7 The First Amendment and the right to publish: The Pentagon Papers, WikiLeaks, and Edward Snowden

 Slides: The First Amendment and the Press